maxcarolino/TrainingNotebooks/README.md

 To open the notebooks, just type `ipython notebook`.
 You should be redirected to a browser page with links to folders of training notebooks.

 Browse the TrainingNotebooks subdirectories.
-Notebooks have a `.ipnb` extension.
+Notebooks have a `.ipynb` extension.